From Fan-Out to Fast: Sub-100ms API Design in Distributed Systems

 Senior Staff Engineer @eBay

-Saranya Vedagiri is a Senior Staff Engineer at eBay, where she designs and operates large-scale distributed systems with a focus on reliability and low-latency performance.
+Saranya Vedagiri is a Staff Engineer at eBay, where she designs and operates large-scale distributed systems with a focus on reliability and low-latency performance.
 Her work spans API design, service-to-service communication, caching strategies, and resilience patterns that keep critical flows fast under real production traffic.
 Saranya is passionate about performance as a product feature, engineering culture, and mentoring teams to build systems that stay predictably fast as they scale.

 Read more